adityashriwas/TDD-Kata/README.md

-# Sweet Shop Management System – Backend (MERN)
+# Sweet Shop Management System – TDD-Inspired Kata

 ## Project Overview

-This project is a backend implementation of a **Sweet Shop Management System** built using **Node.js, Express, MongoDB, Next.js + React.js and Mongoose**.
+This project is a full-stack implementation of a **Sweet Shop Management System** built using **Node.js, Express, MongoDB, and Next.js + React.js **.
 The system provides APIs for authentication, sweet inventory management, and stock handling using role-based access control.

 The application is designed according to the given assessment requirements and intentionally avoids unnecessary overengineering.